 Fact Sheet: Protecting the Forests of the Chesapeake Bay Watershed by Enhancing Local Land Conservation Funding

 For more than 20 years, The Trust for Public Land (TPL) has worked with local partners in New Jersey's Barnegat Bay watershed to conserve this nationally recognized refuge and recreation destination.
 This brochure summarizes our work in the area.

 This report addresses the question of whether the idea of creating Hackmatack NationalWildlife Refuge make sense ecologically,economically, and socially.

 This report addresses the creation of the Hackmatack National Wildlife Refuge from an ecological, economic, and social perspective.

-Barnegat Bay 2020: A Vision for the Future of Conservation outlines the future of a rejuvenated watershed by:
+Barnegat Bay 2020: A Vision for the Future of Conservation is a Report that outlines the future of a rejuvenated Watershed in New Jersey.